RPasecky/RPasecky.github.io/portfolio.md

 - Responsible for entirety of App (Design, Code, Character Art, Music)

 #### Unique Features:
-- Worked with designer to create background artwork
+- Worked with artist to create background artwork
 - Advertisements
 - In App Purchases